 Recreational Use and Abuse of Adderall

 Adderall is also becoming popular among people who don’t have prescriptions for it.
 While many people take this drug for a legitimate reason, it’s also popular among young people because of its stimulant properties.
-Some students will buy Adderall from their friends who have prescriptions in order to stay up later to study.
-In competitive fields like finance, young professionals will seek uppers like Adderall in the hopes that it will increase their focus and provide them with greater energy.
-In today’s competitive atmosphere, there are a lot of people who think their best isn’t good enough.
+Some students will buy Adderall from their friends who have prescriptions to stay up later to study.
+In competitive fields like finance, young professionals will seek uppers like Adderall to increase their focus and provide them with greater energy.
+In today’s competitive atmosphere, many people think their best isn’t good enough.
 They want to use a drug that they feel can enhance their performance and help them level up in the world.

-This kind of Adderall use is concerning for a number of reasons.
+This kind of Adderall use is concerning for many reasons.
 These individuals are missing two crucial elements that their friends with prescriptions have.
 The first is that they haven’t been given a dose determined by a doctor.
-Instead, they’re using a dose that was meant for a friend, which may or may not be the same as what they would be given.
+Instead, they’re using a dose meant for a friend, which may or may not be the same as what they would be given.
 Adderall is a controlled substance, and the doses are carefully titrated.

 Secondly, and perhaps most importantly, they haven’t been counseled about the side effects of the drug.
 They may not understand anything about the dangers of mixing Adderall with other substances.
 This means they’re taking on a level of risk that they’re unprepared for, especially given the potential for serious side effects.
 Adderall is an amphetamine, a serious upper that can cause issues like a rapid heartbeat.

 Finally, being caught with Adderall without a prescription for it can lead to legal issues.
 It can lead to being charged with possession of amphetamines.
 In some jurisdictions, especially for a first offense, it may be possible to enter a diversion program instead of facing a criminal charge.
 But Adderall is a controlled substance, and the justice system can pursue charges against people who possess and use it recreationally.